flatland-association/flatland-rl/CONTRIBUTING.rst

         else:
             child = False

-Have a look at the _type_hints_cheat_sheet to get started with Type Hints.
+Have a look at the `Type Hints Cheat Sheet <https://mypy.readthedocs.io/en/latest/cheat_sheet_py3.html>`_ to get started with Type Hints.

-Caveat: We discourage the usage of Type Aliases for structured data since its members remain unnamed (see refactor_unnamed_tuples_).
+Caveat: We discourage the usage of Type Aliases for structured data since its members remain unnamed (see `Issue #284 <https://gitlab.aicrowd.com/flatland/flatland/issues/284/>`_).

     .. code-block:: python
         # Discouraged: Type Alias with unnamed members